Sending Information to Servers

 In other words, it’s a lot like the regular GET requests we’ve already seen, except that it has a body—you’ve already seen HTTP responses with bodies, but requests can have them too.
 Note the Content-Length header; it’s mandatory for POST requests.
 The server responds to this request with a web page, just like normal, and the browser then does everything it normally does.

 Implementing forms requires extending many parts of the browser, from implementing HTTP POST through new layout objects that draw input elements to handling buttons clicks.
-That makes it a great starting point for transforming our browser into an application platform, our goal for these next few chapters.
+That makes it a great starting point for transforming our browser into an application platform, our goal for the next few chapters.
 Let’s get started implementing it all!

 HTML forms were first standardized in HTML+, which also proposed tables, mathematical equations, and text that wraps around images.
 Amazingly, all three of these technologies survive, but in totally different standards: tables in RFC 1942, equations in MathML, and floating images in CSS 1.0.

-Rendering widgets
+Rendering Widgets

 First, let’s draw the input areas that the user will type into.Most applications use OS libraries to draw input areas, so that those input areas look like other applications on that OS.
 But browsers need a lot of control over application styling, so they often draw their own input areas.
 Input areas are inline content, laid out in lines next to text.
 So to support inputs we’ll need a new kind of layout object, which I’ll call InputLayout.
 We can copy TextLayout and use it as a template, though we’ll need to make some quick edits.